shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Whenever you don an Armor-Formed spell, it procs your Formed Spell Proc feature on you.
 The spell lasts while the armor is donned, and ends automatically when the armor is doffed or it dissipates.

 You can only wear one Armor-Formed spell at a time.
-If you don an Armor-Formed spell while wearing one, the new one replaces the old one, and the old one dissipates.
+If you don an Armor-Formed spell while already wearing one, the new one replaces the old one, and the old one dissipates.
 You may wear an Armor-Formed spell over physical armor.

 You have proficiency with your Armor-Formed spells.
 Other creatures may also have proficiency with them, if it is in the form of a piece of armor that they have proficiency with.